neuroAI-educational/neuroAI-educational.github.io/_sources/material.md

 ::::

 **Isil Poyraz Bilgin, PhD** is a Postdoctoral research fellow at the [CRUIGM](https://criugm.qc.ca/en/) [CNeuroMod](https://www.cneuromod.ca/) project and is supervised by [Prof. Leila Wehbe](https://www.cs.cmu.edu/~lwehbe/) and [Prof. Pierre Bellec](https://simexp.github.io/lab-website/team.html#:~:text=THE%20SIMEXP%20TEAM-,Pierre%20Bellec%2C%20PhD,-%2C%20is%20the).
 Her work focuses on implementing encoding models to predict brain activities of processing the natural language using representations extracted from natural language models.
 Her main interest lies in developing optimizations to improve the predictive performance of the neural networks of language models with well-defined features of brain dynamics in processing naturalistic stimuli.
-She holds a bachelor's degree in pure mathematics and Ph.D. in Cybernetics.
+She holds a bachelor's degree in pure mathematics, MSc. in Information Technologies, MSc. in Neuroscience of Language and Ph.D. in Cybernetics.
 Her thesis work focuses on dynamic functional connectivity of the emergence of the neural representation of the novel semantic concepts in the human brain using simultaneous EEG and fMRI.

 **Summary**: The recent decade witnessed a fast revolution of artificial intelligence and its integration in the biological sciences.
 AI-powered methodologies and tools serve as important facilitators in decoding brain data for clinical and commercial purposes.
 However, one of the core remaining challenges in building intelligent agents is responsibly handling the training data and resources.